-- An adequate marketing effort will be made during the exposure time; - Payment will be made in cash in U.S. dollars (or the local currency) or in terms of financial arrangements comparable thereto; and - The price represents the normal consideration for the property sold, unaffected by special or creative financing or sales concessions granted by anyone associated with the sale.
+- 8. Payment will be made in cash in U.S. dollars (or the local currency) or in terms of financial arrangements comparable thereto; and - The price represents the normal consideration for 9. the property sold, unaffected by special or creative financing or sales concessions granted by anyone associated with the sale.